Links on Android Authority may earn us a commission. Learn more.

 - Open the Settings app and scroll until you find the Clear User Data option.
-It will not appear unless your Fitbit Ace 2 is plugged in.
+It will not appear unless your Fitbit Ace 2 or Ace 3 is plugged in.

 - Tap it and press the screen for three seconds when prompted.
 The tracker will vibrate, indicating your child’s data has been wiped.

-Most Fitbit fitness trackers and watches that came out before 2016, like the Fitbit Flex, Surge and Blaze cannot be factory reset.
-Your best troubleshooting option usually is a soft reset, i.e. a restart.
-On most older Fitbit wearables this can be achieved by following these steps:
+Most Fitbit fitness trackers and watches launched before 2016, like the Fitbit Flex, Surge, and Blaze, cannot be factory reset.
+Usually, your best troubleshooting option is a soft reset, i.e., a restart.
+You can achieve this on most older Fitbit wearables by following these steps.

-- Connect your Fitbit to its charging cable and make sure it’s plugged in and placed properly.
+- Connect your Fitbit to its charging cable and make sure it’s plugged in and placed correctly.

-- Hold down the button between five to ten seconds.
-You will usually see the Fitbit logo appear or the screen will flash.
+- Hold down the button for five to ten seconds.
+You will usually see the Fitbit logo appear, or the screen will flash.
 Release the button or buttons when it happens.